CMeeg/nextjs-aca/README.md

 When developing your app you should use environment variables as per the [Next documentation](https://nextjs.org/docs/app/building-your-application/configuring/environment-variables):

-* Set defaults for all builds and environments in `.env`
+* Use `.env` for default vars for all builds and environments
 * Use `.env.development` for default development build (i.e. `next dev`) vars
 * Use `.env.production` for default production build (i.e. `next build`) vars
 * Use `.env.local` for secrets, environment-specific values, or overrides of development or production build defaults set in any of the other files above

-  * Unlike the other env files, this file should never be committed to your repo
+> `.env.local` should never be committed to your repo, but this repo includes a `.env.local.template` file that should be maintained as an example of what environment variables your app can support or is expecting in `.env.local`.
+>

-> In addition to the above a `.env.local.template` file is provided as a guide for what environment variables can be set in `.env.local`.
-This template file is also [used in CI](#how-the-envlocal-file-is-generated-when-running-in-a-pipeline) to generate a `env.local` file for the target environment.
-It is important to keep this file updated if you add additional environment variables to your app.
+> The `.env.local.template` file is also [used in CI/CD pipelines](#how-the-envlocal-file-is-generated-when-running-in-a-pipeline) to generate a `env.local` file for the target environment.
+It is therefore important to keep this file updated as and when you add additional environment variables to your app.

 ### How `azd` uses environment variables in this template

 When running `azd provision`:

-1. A `preprovision` hook runs the `.azd/hooks/preprovision.ps1` script, which runs the `.azd/scripts/create-infra-env-vars.ps1` script to
+1. A `preprovision` hook runs the `.azd/hooks/preprovision.ps1` script
-  * Read vars from `.env`, `.env.production` and `.env.local` (if they exist)
-  * Merge the contents of the files into a single object
+   * The `.azd/scripts/create-infra-env-vars.ps1` script runs
-    * If there are matching keys from an earlier file found in a later file (in the order that they are read) the value from the later file will override the earlier value
+   * The entries from the `.env`, `.env.production` and `.env.local` files (if they exist) are read and merged together (matching entries from the later files override entries from earlier files)
-  * Write the result to the `infra/env-vars.json` file as key value pairs
+   * The merged entries are written to a `infra/env-vars.json` file as key value pairs (values are always of type `string`)
-    * As this file is generated and it may contain secret or sensitive values from `.env.local` it should not be committed to your repo
-    * Values are always of type `string`
-2. `azd` runs the `main.bicep` file, which loads the `infra/env-vars.json` file created by the `preprovision` hook into a variable named `envVars` to be used during provisioning of the infrastructure
+2. `azd` runs the `main.bicep` file
+   * The `infra/env-vars.json` file created by the `preprovision` hook is loaded into a variable named `envVars` to be used during provisioning of the infrastructure
-  * N.B.
-If the `main.bicep` file is expecting a key to be present in the `infra/env-vars.json` file, but that key is not present in any of your `.env*` files then it will be missing and the bicep deployment will error
-  * The `main.bicep` file sets environment variables that are required at runtime on the container app so if you need to add additional environment variables you should first add them to the appropriate `.env*` file (as you would normally) and then they will also be available in `main.bicep` through the the `infra/env-vars.json` file when provisioning your infrastructure
-  * For example, if I added an environment variable `MY_VAR=value` to the `.env` file to use in my app and wanted to make sure this was available through the container app environment variables when deployed to Azure I would:
-    * Run `.azd/scripts/create-infra-env-vars.ps1` to generate the `infra/env-vars.json` file including the new environment variable I just added to `.env`
-    * Edit `main.bicep` to add the environment variable under the `webAppServiceContainerApp` module definition (there are existing examples of this already in there you can take a look at)
-  * If it's possible that the environment variable could have no value there are some helper functions in `main.bicep` to make it easier to fallback to a default value: `stringOrDefault`, `intOrDefault`, `boolOrDefault`
+   * The environment variables exposed via `envVars` can be used to set properties of the infratructure resources defined in the `main.bicep` script such as min/max scale replicas, custom domain name, and to pass environment variables through to the Container App that are required at runtime
 3. `azd` writes any `output`(s) from the `main.bicep` file to `.azure/{AZURE_ENV_NAME}/.env`
    * This is standard behaviour of `azd provision` and not specific to this template
-4. A `postprovision` hooks runs the `.azd/hooks/postprovision.ps1` script to
+4. A `postprovision` hooks runs the `.azd/hooks/postprovision.ps1` script
-  * Merge the contents of the `.azure/{AZURE_ENV_NAME}/.env` file with the `.env.local` file (if one exists) and write the result to a `.env.azure` file
+   * The contents of the `.azure/{AZURE_ENV_NAME}/.env` file are merged with the `.env.local` file (if one exists) and the results are written to a `.env.azure` file
+   * The `.env.azure` file will be used by `azd deploy`

+> The `main.bicep` script will error if it is expecting a key to be present in your `infra/env-vars.json` file, but it is missing.
+This is why you must keep your [environment variables](#environment-variables) updated.
+>
+> The `infra/env-vars.json` and `.env.azure` files should not be committed to your repo as they may contain secret or sensitive values from your `.env.local` file.

 When running `azd deploy`: